indexdata/mod-reporting/doc/thoughts-on-metadb-pr-66.md

 * XXX In section 4.1.4.5, "Note that JSON data contained in the imported records are not transformed into columns."
 Is there a way to trigger this transformation after the import is complete?

 * Section 4.1.5 (Configuring Metadb for FOLIO) should come much earlier in the document.
 It raises several questions:
   * XXX "use the `module 'folio'` option" -- what exactly does this do?
 Section 2.5.4 on CREATE DATA SOURCE says that `module` specifies "Name of pre-defined configuration", but is this merely a shortcut, or is doing something distinctive of its own, aside from specifying what scheduled queries to run?
+For FOLIO, it runs a MARC transform that is not used for ReShare.
+In the future there will likely be other differences.
   * XXX "Set `trimschemaprefix` to remove the tenant from schema names": why?
 Don't we want separate tenants' data to be separated in MetaDB?
 Or do we expect to use an entire separate Postgres database for each tenant?
   * XXX "Set [...] `addschemaprefix` to add a `folio_` prefix to the schema names" -- what does this get us?
   * XXX "In the Debezium PostgreSQL connector configuration, the following exclusions are suggested [list]".
 It would be interested to know the reasons for these exclusions.
 I am guessing most of them are omitted just because they are not of interest (e.g. pubsub state) but that `mod_login` is omitted for security reasons?